codeaashu/DevDisplay/CONTRIBUTING.md

 # Dev Innovator: <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Telegram-Animated-Emojis/main/Travel%20and%20Places/Rocket.webp" alt="Rocket" width="25" height="25" />

 - **Step into the spotlight as a creative force by introducing **new and groundbreaking tech features** to DevDisplay.
-This path isn’t just about coding—it’s about envisioning a future where DevDisplay evolves into a **global tech hub** that fulfills all tech needs for developers, contributors, and innovators alike.**
+This path isn’t just about coding, it’s about envisioning a future where DevDisplay evolves into a **global tech hub** that fulfills all tech needs for developers, contributors, and innovators alike.**

 **Dev Innovator Highlights:**